Knowcode-AI/android-xml-editor/README.md

 1. You can start making changes to your XML file and follow the result through the webview
 ![](https://i.imgur.com/6dcCXu2.jpeg)

-## :construction: Contributing to Android-XML-Editor:
+## 🚧 Contributing to Android-XML-Editor:
 Choose the way to contribute and follow these steps:

 ### With code: